+Aside from the fact that Torres del Paine is home to inarguably the most photographed and beloved peaks in all of Patagonia, what sets this park apart is the array of options which suit everyone, from active visitors eager for multi-day adventures to less-active explorers who prefer to enjoy shorter yet equally rewarding outings.
 Torres del Paine has a high concentration of unique Patagonian wildlife (this also happens to be the best national park in the region for wildlife watching) Torres offers the most comprehensive experience of all so if you’re short on time and can only visit one corner of this very huge region, make it this one.

-Wildlife-watching in Tierra del Fuego (and everywhere else!)
+Wildlife-Watching in Tierra del Fuego

 Patagonia’s astonishing wildlife really put on a show for us this year, with Tierra del Fuego proving to be particularly popular with penguins, southern elephant seals and sea lion colonies providing plenty of entertainment on our tours.
 On land, highlights included sightings of the rather hefty and incredibly cute Patagonian Mara, Patagonian foxes and an abundance of guanacos, the region’s most prolific wildlife species.
-During migration season, the coasts of Puerto Madryn and the Valdez Peninsula abound with humpback whales and orcas, who head to these spots favoured by nesting elephant seals.
+During migration season, the coasts of Puerto Madryn and the Peninsula Valdes abound with humpback whales and orcas, who head to these spots favoured by nesting elephant seals.

+If there’s one highlight on Patagonian tours that don’t get nearly as much attention as it deserves, it would have to be the excellent cuisine.
+Varied and delicious, and incorporating many ingredients unique to the region, the local cuisine is one of Patagonia’s quietest achievers.
 We go to great lengths to introduce our groups to local specialities and incorporate special epicurean experiences whenever we can.
 From authentic Welsh tea houses which have been operating here for almost 200 years to gut-busting Cordero al Palo, a spit roast meal featuring Patagonian lamb that’s cooked over hot coals for hours on end, resulting in a crispy outer skin and melt-in-your-mouth meat, foodies visiting Patagonia can look forward to some out-of-this-world meals.

-Carnivores may delight their taste buds on guanaco fillets which feature extensively on menus of higher-end restaurants, and shellfish lovers won’t want to bite past King Crab Pies when visiting the coastal hubs.
+Carnivores may delight their taste buds on Guanaco fillets which feature extensively on menus of higher-end restaurants, and shellfish lovers won’t want to bite past King Crab Pies when visiting the coastal hubs.

 Oh…and don’t even get us started on the Patagonian wine…

-Overland journeys in Patagonia
+Overland Journeys in Patagonia

 We’ll be the first to admit that the lure of plane-hopping, in Patagonia, is considerable, given the extensiveness of the region.
 Yet although taking internal flights certainly saves travel time, this isn’t the kind of boring travel-time that needs saving.